Mangu/AzureIoTHandsOnLabs/Module2b/readme.md

 Note that now you only see the average temp and humidity being published after every 5 samples for downstream JSON formatting and sending to iothub.
 We've aggregated and filtered data from our "dumb" device via an IoT gateway.

+### Step 6 - View the device in the RM-PCS and test sending commands to the device

+Now that we have data flowing up to the RM-PCS, we can take a look and interact with the device.

+1. ) navigate to the RM-PCS at (https://\[solutionname\].azurewebsites.net)
+2. ) from the drop down list box in the upper right, choose your device.
+After a few minutes to load, you should see your temperature and humidity values from your device graphed on the screen.
+3. ) On the left-hand nav, choose "Devices".
+Select your device and a 'details' pane should open to the right.
+In the upper part of the pane, click on "Commands"
+4. ) on the commands screen, in the drop down list box, should be our "ON" and "OFF" commands
+5. ) choose "ON" from the list box and click the "Send Command" button that appears
+6. ) switch back over to the putty window that contains your running gateway, you should see a message similar to the following indicating that the iothub module has received a command and put it through the message broker (to the printer module) -- space added for emphasis

+        edgeprocessor.receive:  58.50,69.62
+        sensor.received:  58.60,69.62
+        edgeprocessor.receive:  58.60,69.62

+        printer.receive.properties: { source: 'iothub', deviceName: 'aaGWTest' }
+        printer.receive - {"Name":"ON","DeliveryType":0,"MessageId":"6e4852fc-6d19-4416-ad2f-2f4b1793257b","CreatedTime":"2017-05-03T03:16:26.9672297Z","UpdatedTime":"0001-01-01T00:00:00","Result":null,"ReturnValue":null,"ErrorMessage":null,"Parameters":{}}

+        sensor received command: {"Name":"ON","DeliveryType":0,"MessageId":"6e4852fc-6d19-4416-ad2f-2f4b1793257b","CreatedTime":"2017-05-03T03:16:26.9672297Z","UpdatedTime":"0001-01-01T00:00:00","Result":null,"ReturnValue":null,"ErrorMessage":null,"Parameters":{}}

+        sensor.received:  58.60,69.62
+        edgeprocessor.receive:  58.60,69.62

+7. ) Within a few seconds, you should also see the on-board LED on the Arduinon light up
+8. ) Back on the RM-PCS portal, refresh the browser page and notice the "success" status of the command
+9. ) repeat step 5 and choose the "OFF" command.
+Note the similar debug output from the GW and the LED turning back off

+**Congratulations!
+You've now connected a "dumb" device through a gateway, to Azure IoT, sending device telemetry data and bi-directional command and control.
+The next modules will let you interact with that data further.**